Something Like a Task Runner.

 node build.js

-As an alternative to the top-level run()
+As an alternative to the top-level run() function,

 // build.js